Prathibha887/portfolio/README.md

-# portfolio where you can know more about me and my skills
+# Portfolio where you can know more about me and my skills and the projects done by me